apple1417/apple1417.dev/bl3/hunt/index.md

   So with the list of distinct items decided on, the next thing is to decide which of them to actually count.
 Obviously, we remove items with no valid sources, including those we previously banned like the diamond chest or vault cards.
-We then remove mission items: requiring them essentially adds 100%ing on top of the reset of the run, making the competition even longer;
+We then remove mission items: requiring them essentially adds 100%ing on top of the rest of the run, making the competition even longer;
   they're no challenge to get, they're just given to you freely; and there are some missions where you have a choice, and you'd need a second playthough to get all.